top of page

 What is Homeopathic Medicine?

 Homeopathic medicines are ultradilute substances that have been in use for over 200 years.
 They are widely used in Europe but are increasing in popularity in the US.
-They are safe and effective for a variety of illnesses when used under the supervision of a professional.
+They're safe and effective for a variety of illnesses when used under the supervision of a professional.

 Most of the research about homeopathic medicines is flawed because the studies ignore the most basic premise of homeopathy: appropriate study and use of homeopathic medicines requires a thorough 1-on-1 interview between a patient and naturopathic doctor (or other trained homeopath) before a medicine can be prescribed.

 Most studies do not include this crucial interview process, but rather give each medicine to study participants who each have the same illness.
-For example, giving a high dose of Arnica to everyone who has a headache would inevitably show that Arnica is ineffective for headaches.
+For example, giving a high dose of Arnica to everyone who has a headache or a bruise would inevitably show that Arnica is ineffective for headaches.

-However, if a thorough interview shows the defining characteristics that indicate the need for Arnica, then the chance of treatment success is significantly higher.
+However, if a thorough interview shows the defining symptoms and characteristics that indicate the need for Arnica, then the chance of treatment success is significantly higher.

 The defining characteristics of Arnica include injuries caused by some type of blunt force trauma, but also include important details such as the individual’s personality, body temperature, and other symptoms.